leetdev/everscale-graphql/README.md

 [Evercloud](https://www.evercloud.dev/) makes it easy to set up and manage a GraphQL endpoint for your application, providing you with secure access to the Everscale blockchain.

 Follow [this guide](https://docs.evercloud.dev/products/evercloud/get-started) to set up a project on Evercloud.
-Make sure to note down the project ID in the security tab, as well as the BASE64 encoded project secret for HTTP Authorization, as you will need to configure these in the code.
+Make sure to note down the project ID in the security tab, as well as the project secret and the HTTP Authorization value, as you will need to configure these in the code.

 Once you have the necessary credentials, you're ready to start making GraphQL queries to the Everscale network in your TypeScript project.
 To cater to various development preferences, we'll provide two versions for each example: one using the Everscale SDK (follow [this guide](https://docs.everos.dev/ever-sdk/guides/installation/add_sdk_to_your_app) for setup instructions) and another using [Axios](https://axios-http.com/), a popular HTTP client for JavaScript.